VikingKampfsau/dynamic_mapvote/README.md

 When you don't run your fastdl on the same machine as your cod4 server, then please install 'sshpass' in order to upload the iwd to your fastdl *encrypted*, otherwise install 'cURL'.
 When you run your fastdl on the same machine as your cod4 server, then a softlink created on the fastdl pointing to the mapvote.iwd is enough.

+Note: For sshpass you might have to accept the host fingerprint on the very first run!

 ###### Install the example files from this repro:
 Install cod4x and add the required plugins to it.<br/>
 Copy the mod to your mods folder - if you already have an older version then remove it.<br/>